aklinker1/webext-core/docs/storage/index.md

 ## Overview

 `@webext-core/storage` provides a localStorage-like API for interacting with extension storage.
-It supports all browsers (Chrome, Firefox, Safari, etc).

 ::: warn
 Requires the `storage` permission.